BDC Hamburger Icon

 6. Rethink cybersecurity for your remote company.

 In an office, the IT department can protect your company’s systems and data from a cyberattack with firewalls.
 However, your data can be vulnerable when everyone works from home (or the local coffee shop).
-To create a remote cybersecurity plan, standardize your company’s cybersecurity measures and practices, and ensure your employees install and properly use security software, including the best internet security and antivirus software.
+To create a remote cybersecurity plan, standardize your company’s cybersecurity measures and practices.
+You should also ensure your employees install and properly use security software, including robust internet security and antivirus software.

 7. Give your remote employees flexibility.